 It’s the feast of St. Mary MacKillop today in New Zealand & Australia.
-Other parts of the world celebrate the feast of Dominic today – and here down-under we remembered him earlier in the week.

 The first Josephite sisters arrived in Temuka (the first New Zealand Josephite foundation) in 1883.
 In the last years of the nineteenth century Mary MacKillop’s sisters formed communities throughout New Zealand in response to the needs of education and poverty in our country.